pkhuong/pkhuong.github.io/source/_posts/2022-01-23-low-write-and-space-amplification-for-everyone.markdown

-In all cases, freer-form restructuring comes at the expense of more directories (hash table from page uuid to location) for each level that may be restructured independently of more recent data.
+In all cases, freer-form restructuring comes at the expense of more directories (hash table from page uuid to location) for each layer that may be restructured independently of more recent data.

 Another problem with the linked list structure is the way it fully serialises I/O.  We can instead store multiple locators (e.g., up to